 Rabbi Chankin-Gould is a southern California native who was ordained by the Ziegler School of Rabbinic Studies in 2013.
 Rabbi Chankin-Gould received his BA in Sociology from Pitzer College in Claremont, California.
 Subsequently, he went on to serve for two years as the Senior Jewish Campus Service Corps fellow at Columbia/Barnard Hillel focusing on outreach, and inclusion.
 During that time, he published an article in the “Journal for the Study of the Old Testament” documenting a Feminist recovery of Bathseba.
 He also served as editor in chief of “The Hillel LGBTQ Resource Guide”, distributed to university campuses around the country.
 Upon entering the Ziegler School, he was selected as a Wexner Graduate Fellowship.
 During his tenure at Ziegler, Rabbi Chankin-Gould served as a classroom teacher, retreat director, and curriculum author for Los Angeles Hebrew High.
 He also served as an education fellow at the Brandeis Collegiate Institute and as the Student Rabbi at Temple Beth Am.
-Before coming to Anshe Emet, he completed residency as a chaplain at UCLA Medical Center specializing in spiritual care for patients and families facing cancer.
+Before coming to Anshe Emet, he completed residency as a chaplain at UCLA Medical Center specializing in spiritual care for patients and families confronting cancer and substance abuse disorder.

 Rabbi Chankin-Gould and his husband, Cantor David Berger (Hazzan of KAM-Isaiah Israel) are the proud parents of Matan and Avi Berger-Gould.
+They are proud parent participants in the Joseph and Belle Braun Religious School.

 Contact Rabbi Chankin-Gould at firstname.lastname@example.org • 773-868-5145.